FlyingDomotic/Railway-turntable/README.md

   - After rotation sound volume: Give desired after rotation sound level (between 0 and 30).
   - Test after rotation sound: play sound specified in "After rotation sound index" for "After rotation sound duration" seconds.

-Note: MP3 files should be written in /MP3 folder on SD card.
-Filenames should be from 0001.mp3 to 9999.mp3.
+Note: MP3 files should be written in root folder on MP3 module's flash.
+This is done connecting module through USB to a PC with an USB cable, using file manager or shell commands to transfer files.
+Filenames should be from 00001.mp3 to 65535.mp3.
 Examples are provided in /examples/MP3/.
 You can test them.

   - Activer le son : Cocher pour activer le son globalement.
   - Index son avant rotation : Index du MP3 à lire avant la rotation.
 Mettre à zéro si non utilisé.